marcoschouten/marcoschouten.github.io/index.md

 ## Hi there!

 I'm currently a PhD student in computer vision at <a href="https://www.dtu.dk/">DTU</a> and affiliated with the <a href="https://www.aicentre.dk/">Pioneer Centre for AI</a>, under the guidance of Prof. Dimitrios Papadopolus and Prof. Serge Belongie.
-I focus my research on improving the training of visual models by refining annotation methods.
+My research focuses on improving annotation techniques for visual data, aiming to enhance the learning process of visual recognition models.
 Before that, I conducted industry research on deep learning for high-definition (HD) maps in ADAS at <a href="https://aptiv.com">Aptiv PLC</a>.